 Fake news!
 Alternate facts!
 You can’t avoid thinking about today’s buzzwords when you see The Lifespan of a Fact.

-In the new play, previewing from September 20 at Studio 54, Daniel Radcliffe plays a young intern assigned by a magazine editor-in-chief (Cherry Jones) to fact-check an eloquent story about a teenage suicide in Las Vegas written by a well-known author (Bobby Cannavale).
+In the new play, at Studio 54, Daniel Radcliffe plays a young intern assigned by a magazine editor-in-chief (Cherry Jones) to fact-check an eloquent story about a teenage suicide in Las Vegas written by a well-known author (Bobby Cannavale).
 The fact-checker discovers that the writer has taken too many liberties with actual facts; the writer believes he is not governed by journalistic standards because he has written an essay, a piece of nonfiction literature.
 The source of the play, written by Jeremy Kareken, David Murrell, and Gordon Farrell, is the real-life interaction from more than a decade ago between author John D’Agata and Jim Fingal, the man who fact-checked his story; together they published a version of their punchy back-and-forth emails in a 2012 book they titled The Lifespan of a Fact.

 We caught up separately with Radcliffe and Cannavale when the production was still in rehearsal.
 They both said they had been waiting for the right opportunity to return to Broadway — and The Lifespan of a Fact proved to be the draw.